Caleydo/caleydo.github.io/_documentation/tutorial/web_bundle/tutorial_angular.md

 ```
 <iframe src="/documentation/tutorial/web_bundle/frame_angular_good.html?9" height="250" width="300"></iframe>

-The heatmap controller is a little more complicated, because instead of
+The heatmap directive is a little more complicated than the editor,
-simply supplying a template, we provide a `link` function which creates the DOM
+because instead of simply supplying a template, we provide a `link`
-we need, and we `$watch` the `table` for modifications.
+function which creates the DOM we need, and we `$watch` the `table`
+for modifications.

 The behavior here is the same as the example above, but it will be more
 maintainable over time.